SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Strings.rst

 Behind the scenes, Swift's compiler optimizes string usage so that actual copying only takes place when absolutely necessary.
-This ensures that you always get great performance when working with strings as value types within your code.
+This ensures that you always get great performance when working with strings as value types.

 ..
 TODO: talk about what this means for bridging to NSString, and how the semantics for working with NSString relate to the default value semantics used by String.

+.. _Strings_Characters:

 Characters
 ----------